github/opensource.guide/activities/hello-world/index.md

 Click **Submit new issue** when you're done.
 Now this issue has a permanent home (URL) that you can reference even after it is closed.

-Next, work towards editing your readme and closing this issue.
+Next, work towards editing your README and closing this issue.

 <a id="branch" title="Create a Branch" class="toc-item"></a>